What To Do About Your Restlessness

 Most of the time when we experience restlessness, it is because God is trying to get our attention for us to do something just as He did for King Xerxes.

 There are many scriptures that will help you when you are restless, but here are two in particular.

 "Be anxious for nothing, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which transcends all understanding will guard your hearts and minds in Christ Jesus."
 (Philippians 4:6-7)

 Restless: Because You Were Made For More is a book published by Jennie Allen.
 She explains that the feeling could be a longing for more of God.
 It could be the thing that makes us move forward to live a better life.

-Allen emphasized that her book is about listening to God and following His directions.
-Feeling restless could be a good thing if it causes you to meet God in the dark places of your life.
+Allen emphasizes that her book is about listening to God and following His directions.
+Feeling restless could be a good thing if it causes us to meet God in the dark places of our lives.